kubernetes/kubernetes/docs/node.md

 Node controller has a sync loop that creates/deletes Nodes from Kubernetes based on all matching VM instances listed from cloud provider.
-The sync period can be controlled via flag `--node_sync_period`.
+The sync period can be controlled via flag `--node-sync-period`.
 If a new instance gets created, Node Controller creates a representation for it.
 If an existing instance gets deleted, Node Controller deletes the representation.
 Note however, Node Controller is unable to provision the node for you, i.e. it won't install any binary; therefore, to join Kubernetes cluster, you as an admin need to make sure proper services are running in the node.
 In the future, we plan to automatically provision some node services.

 ### Self-Registration of nodes